kogarashisan/LavaSite/reference/Directives/default_events.md

 followed by call to `releaseEvent` when you don't need it anymore.
 If your widget uses mouse events - then it's a good practice to enable them only when you need them (for example, in `broadcastInDOM`).

-Note: if you need "mousemove" event - it is better to receive it directly from {@link Lava.Core}, than route it via templates.
+Note: if you need "mousemove" event - it is better to receive it directly from {@link Lava.DOMEvents}, than route it via templates.
 See the "Draggable" example.

 ##Default events